davidschepis/Homework9/README.md

 To install necessary dependencies, run the following command:

 ```
-npm- i
+david
 ```

  ## Usage
-nothing
+david

  ## License
-This project is licensed under the Boost.
+This project is licensed under the Apache 2.0 License.

  ## Contributing
-nothing
+david

  ## Tests
 To run tests, run the following command:

 ```
-aflsd -i
+david
 ```

  ## Questions
-If you have any questions about the repo, open an issue or contact me directly at [david@gmail.com](mailto:david@gmail.com).
+If you have any questions about the repo, open an issue or contact me directly at [david](mailto:david).
 You can find more of my work at [davidschepis](https://github.com/davidschepis).